yoshz/cap-drupal-multisite/README.md

 It currently only works with Drupal 7.x and Capistrano 3.x.

 Features:
-* Support for multisite configuration
+* Specify and upload settings.php file for each site and stage.
-* Automatically symlink files directory
+* Automatically symlinking `files` and `private` directory for each site.
-* Integration of some basic Drush tasks
+* Integration of some basic Drush tasks.
+* Synchronize assets and database.

 Installation